cmarquardt/borgmatic-binary/README.md

-Unpack the `borgmatic-<version>-<architecture>.tar.gz` archive and move the three borgmatic executables (`borgmatic`, `generate-borgmatic-config` and `upgrade-borgmatic-config`) into a convenient location (ideally somewhere in your PATH).
-When installing in a system directory, like `/usr/local/bin`, root permissions or using the `sudo` command might be necessary.
+Unpack the `borgmatic-<version>-<architecture>.tar.gz` archive and move the three borgmatic executables (`borgmatic`, `generate-borgmatic-config` and `upgrade-borgmatic-config`) from the subdirectory `bin` to a convenient location somewhere in your PATH.
+When installing in a system directory, e.g. into `/usr/local/bin`, root permissions or using the `sudo` command will be necessary.

 ## Building manually